Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Abstract

 \section{Abstract}

-Sphalerons in nonlinear Klein-Gordon models are unstable lump-like solutions that arise from a saddle point between true and false vacua in the energy functional.
-Numerical simulations are presented which show the sphaleron evolving into an accelerating kink-antikink pair whose separation approaches the speed of light asymptotically at large times.
-Utilizing a nonlinear collective coordinate method, an approximate analytical solution is derived for this evolution.
-These results indicate that an exact solution is expected to exhibit a gradient blow-up for large times, caused by energy concentrating at the flanks of the kink-antikink pair.
+Evolution of sphalerons in a class of quartic Klein–Gordon models are studied under a growing perturbation.
+Sphalerons are unstable lump-like solutions that arise from a saddle point between true and false vacua in the energy functional.
+Numerical simulations are presented which show the sphaleron evolving into an accelerating kink-antikink pair whose separation increases in time and asymptotically approaches the speed of light.
+To explain this behaviour analytically, a nonlinear collective coordinate method is developed which has three dynamical parameters and leads to an explicit asymptotic solution using a power series expansion.
+The solution describes the emergence of a spreading tabletop profile whose height approaches the true vacuum while its flanks steepen and accelerate outward.
+In addition, the energy density is shown to concentrate at the flanks, indicating the onset of a gradient blow-up at large times.
+These results provide a detailed description of the long-time dynamics of positively perturbed sphalerons, and reveal a universal mechanism for the formation of relativistically expanding structures in nonlinear field theories.